COMP4350-Team2/Backend/README.md

 ## Features & User Stories
 ### Key Feature 1: Menu Planning
 #### User Stories:
-- As a user, I should be able to see and access my calendar.
+- As a user, I should be able to see and access my calendar.\
+    **Acceptance Criteria:**
+    - Given that I’m a logged-in user
+    - When I click on my calendar
+    - Then the system will open my personal calendar.
-- As a user, I should be able to add a recipe for any day of the year and be able to see it in my calendar.
+- As a user, I should be able to add a recipe for any day of the year and be able to see it in my calendar.\
+    **Acceptance Criteria:**
+    - Given that I’m a logged in user who has their calendar opened.
+    - When I click on any day of the calendar and click the “add recipe” option.
+    - Then I should be able to assign one of my own recipes to that day.
-- As a user, I should be able to add a recipe for breakfast, lunch, dinner, and snacks.
+- As a user, I should be able to add a recipe for breakfast, lunch, dinner, and snacks.\
+    **Acceptance Criteria:**
+    - Given that I’m a logged in user who has their calendar opened.
+    - When I click on a certain day and click the “add recipe” option.
+    - Then I should have the option to select a tag of “breakfast”, “lunch”, or “dinner” to my recipe.

 ### Key Feature 2: Organize ingredients
 #### User Stories:
-- As a user, I want to have a list of commonly available ingredients I can choose from.
+- As a user, I want to have a list of commonly available ingredients I can choose from.\
-- As a user, I want to search ingredients.
+- As a user, I want to search ingredients.\
-- As a user, I want to be able to set the amounts of ingredients added to my lists.
+- As a user, I want to be able to set the amounts of ingredients added to my lists.\
-- As a user, I want to create custom items and add them to my lists.
+- As a user, I want to create custom items and add them to my lists.\
-- As a user, I want to see all the custom items I have previously made.
+- As a user, I want to see all the custom items I have previously made.\
-- As a user, I want to see the ingredients I previously had in my list when I log in.
+- As a user, I want to see the ingredients I previously had in my list when I log in.\
-- As a user, I want to organize ingredients into lists of my choice.
+- As a user, I want to organize ingredients into lists of my choice.\
-- As a user, I want to have a place to view all my lists.
+- As a user, I want to have a place to view all my lists.\
-- As a user, I want to sort ingredients in my list based on name, date added, date opened.
+- As a user, I want to sort ingredients in my list based on name, date added, date opened.\
-- As a user, I want search results to highlight ingredients that are already added in my list.
+- As a user, I want search results to highlight ingredients that are already added in my list.\

 ### Key Feature 3: Sharing Grocery List
 #### User Stories:
-- As a user, I want to add other people to my personal grocery list.
+- As a user, I want to add other people to my personal grocery list.\
-- As a user, I want to view the lists I have joined.
+- As a user, I want to view the lists I have joined.\
-- As a user, I want to make changes to lists that I have joined.
+- As a user, I want to make changes to lists that I have joined.\
-- As a user, I can create and share a group password to add users to my list.
-- As a user, I want to control who can view and edit my lists.
+- As a user, I want to control who can view and edit my lists.\

 ### Key Feature 4: Create/Logging Recipes
 #### User Stories:
-- As a user, I want to create recipes.
+- As a user, I want to create recipes.\
-- As a user, I want to add/remove ingredients with amounts to my recipes.
+- As a user, I want to add/remove ingredients with amounts to my recipes.\
-- As a user, I want to adjust the amount of ingredients in my recipes.
+- As a user, I want to adjust the amount of ingredients in my recipes.\
-- As a user, I want to add pictures to my recipes.
+- As a user, I want to add pictures to my recipes.\
-- As a user, I want to add steps to my recipes.
+- As a user, I want to add steps to my recipes.\
-- As a user, I want to view all my recipes.
+- As a user, I want to view all my recipes.\
-- As a user, I want to share my recipes with other users.
+- As a user, I want to share my recipes with other users.\
-- As a user, I want to view all my shared recipes.
+- As a user, I want to view all my shared recipes.\
-- As a user, I want to favourite recipes.
+- As a user, I want to favourite recipes.\
-- As a user, I want to see which ingredients in a recipe I don’t have in my list.
+- As a user, I want to see which ingredients in a recipe I don’t have in my list.\

 ### Non-functional Feature: Minimize Response Time
 We aim to provide a response time of less than 1 second to 100 users concurrently.